A lovely moist and delicious carrot cake

 10. Meanwhile, make the icing.

-11. Cream the margarine and grated block coconut with a fork and mix in the icing sugar until smooth.
+11. Cream the margarine and grated block coconut with a fork and mix in the icing sugar until smooth - or whizz it all in a food processor!
 Stir in the flavouring.
 Chill, covered, in the fridge until needed.
 Make sure the cake is completely cooled before icing the cake.
 Use a rubber spatula to smooth on the icing - or else use a fork to make patterns.